pateln40/CW2_Project/README.md

 18/03/21

 Attempted to make a script that teleports an object to the mouse position, but the object didn't move at all in the scene.
+Spent hours trying to figure out why but I gave up and took a break from this problem.

             using System.Collections;
             using System.Collections.Generic;